How Long After an Accident can you Claim in Australia?

 How can I get help with my claim?

 This article provides a good summary of how long after a car accident you can claim compensation in Australia.
 However, there are situations where you might be able to get an exemption from the general deadlines.
 It’s also important to understand that injuries can worsen over time, and insurers’ decisions can be challenged and overturned.
-For example, if you’ve been assessed as having a minor injury, it could develop into a non-minor injury over time.
+For example, if you’ve been assessed as having a threshold (minor) injury, it could develop into an above threshold injury over time.
 If that has happened to you, we can help you get your injuries reassessed and find out if you qualify for more compensation.

-If you have any questions about your car accident compensation entitlements, you can 13 15 15 and get free legal advice from a specialist personal injury lawyer.
+If you have any questions about your car accident compensation entitlements, you can 13 15 15 and get free legal advice from a specialist car accident lawyer.
+Our no win, no fee lawyers are here to help, and we win over 99% of our cases.

 Do I have a case?